Exploring Ranch Dressing

 Hidden Valley Ranch was sold in the early 1970s, but that wasn't the end of the salad dressing empire.
 In October 1973 Steve sold the brand and recipe to the Clorox Corporation for a "cool as a cucumber" $8 million.

-Today ranch dressing is the #1 salad dressing in the United States.
 It is sold throughout the U.S. and in more than 30 countries.
-It's used in thousands of restaurants and is enjoyed on everything from salads to pizza.
+It's used in thousands of restaurants and enjoyed on everything from salads to pizza.

-Kristen acknowledges that, of course, you can purchase buttermilk ranch dressing at the grocery store, but fresh and homemade are always better.
-And, you probably already have most of the ingredients needed to make this.
-So, check your spice rack before you go shopping.
-If your family likes the taste of Hidden Valley ranch, they will love with a capital L this dressing made by you.
+We all know that, of course, you can purchase buttermilk ranch dressing at the grocery store, but fresh and homemade are always better.
+And you probably already have most of the ingredients needed to make this.
+So check your spice rack before you go shopping.
+If your family likes the taste of Hidden Valley ranch, they will love (with a capital L) this dressing made by you.

-Holly has somehow channeled the spirit of Steve Henson and has developed the perfect blend of herbs and spices and (even) dried buttermilk so that you can easily whip up a batch of dressing (or dip), as little or as much as you need, anytime you want it.
-Here's the link to her dry mix recipe.
+Holly at Spend With Pennies has somehow channeled the spirit of Steve Henson and has developed the perfect blend of herbs and spices and (even) dried buttermilk so that you can easily whip up a batch of dressing (or dip), as little or as much as you need, anytime you want it.
+Here's the link to Holly's dry mix recipe.

 Ina Garten's Buttermilk Ranch Dressing